Skip to main content

 Outline the PRP Therapy Procedure for SI Joint Pain

 Next, we move on to the blood draw, a quick and simple process that typically takes just a few minutes.
 We draw a small sample from a vein in your arm, ensuring minimal discomfort.
 Once we have your blood, it’s placed in a centrifuge, where it spins at high speeds to separate the platelets from other components.
-This crucial step usually takes about 15 minutes and sets the stage for the healing process.
+This crucial step usually takes about 15 minutes and sets the stage for the preparation.

 Following the procedure, we provide you with detailed aftercare instructions.
 These may include recommendations for rest and avoiding anti-inflammatory medications for a short period, all aimed at enhancing your recovery.
 The entire process typically lasts between 30 to 60 minutes, and many patients are able to resume their normal activities shortly after.